 How ripe should the bananas be for Hummingbird Cake?

 The bananas should be very ripe with dark brown skins and soft flesh.
+If your bananas are still green or yellow, it’s very easy to ripen bananas in the oven.

 What can I add to Hummingbird Cake if there isn’t enough banana?